 Let’s go over a few things you should consider before choosing a customer portal software.

 Communication is everything in service-based businesses.
 Besides just a way to message and email clients, you need to also communicate with reporting dashboards, task statuses, and a few other things.

-Here are some key features you should look for in the collaboration department:
+Here are some key client portal features you should look for: